Keras 3 API documentation / Models API / Saving & serialization / Model export for inference

 Note on resource tracking:

-ExportArchive is able to automatically track all tf.Variables used by its endpoints, so most of the time calling .track(model) is not strictly required.
+ExportArchive is able to automatically track all keras.Variables used by its endpoints, so most of the time calling .track(model) is not strictly required.
 However, if your model uses lookup layers such as IntegerLookup, StringLookup, or TextVectorization, it will need to be tracked explicitly via .track(model).

 Explicit tracking is also required if you need to be able to access the properties variables, trainable_variables, or non_trainable_variables on the revived archive.